0Kaz/advanced_routing_crud/README.md

 7. Set up their controllers
 8. And finally work on their views

-### Don't leave your buddy behind and work together, like Helen Keller once said: "Alone we can do so little; together we can do so much."
+### Don't leave your buddy behind and work together :pray: , like Helen Keller once said: "Alone we can do so little; together we can do so much."